Tony Yogane: 2024–25 and loan to Exeter City

 Yogane was included in the first team squad for its 2024–25 pre-season training camp in Portugal and he made five pre and early-season friendly appearances.
 Yogane won his maiden competitive first team call-up for an EFL Cup third round match versus Leyton Orient on 17 September 2024 and he made his debut as a substitute late in the 3–1 victory.
 On 2 December 2024, Yogane signed a new 2 1/2-year contract.
 After featuring as an unused substitute in seven further senior matches and making 14 B team appearances so far during the 2024–25 season, Yogane joined League One club Exeter City on loan for the remainder of the season on 23 January 2025.
 He made 19 appearances during his spell.
 After the League One season ended, Yogane resumed match play for Brentford B and scored the winner in the 3–2 Professional Development League Final victory over Bournemouth.

 2025–26 and loan to Dundee

 On 30 June 2025, Yogane joined Scottish Premiership club Dundee on a season-long loan.
+He made 42 appearances during a mid-table 2025–26 season and scored his first professional goal, in a 2–1 victory over Motherwell on 7 March 2026.
+The loan saw Yogane undertake extra fitness work and adjust his diet.
+Yogane transferred out of Brentford in June 2026.

+Aberdeen

+On 19 June 2026, Yogane transferred to Scottish Premiership club Aberdeen and signed a four-year contract for an undisclosed fee.